 Don’t forget your about and contact page.

-Both the about and contact page are equally important pages.
+The about and contact page are seriously important pages on a website.

-Having a contact page is a no-brainer.
+Having a contact page is a must.
 You want a customer to know where to go if there’s a problem with their purchase.

 Promoting the website.

 With the site done, it’s not time to sit back and relax.
 80% of your time should be used to promote the site.
 Here’s what I did so far:

 I made a post about the site in LEAD Knowledge Circle, a small Facebook group consisting of working professionals and entrepreneurs.